MayaPosch/NymphCast/README.md

 * APK for installation on Android, see ['Releases'](https://github.com/MayaPosch/NymphCast/releases)
 * desktop client for Windows(x64), see ['Releases'](https://github.com/MayaPosch/NymphCast/releases)

-If pre-compiled releases for your target device or operating system are currently not listed above, you may need to build the server and client applications from source.
+If pre-compiled releases for your target device or operating system are currently not listed above or on the releases page, you may need to build the server and client applications from source.
+See the Setup Guides listed under the Usage Scenarios section at the beginning of this document.

 ### **Running NymphCast** ###